Resilient shoppers push retail sales up 0.7% in September

 While the spending increases have been broad, the delta variant had has an influence on where Americans are spending money, with more dollars devoted to buying things, rather than plane tickets or dinners out.

+Online sales rose modestly.
+Sales at gasoline stations rose 1.8%.
+Tellingly, sales at restaurants and bars were virtually flat from the previous month.

 The monthly retail report covers only about a third of overall consumer spending, however, and doesn’t include services such as haircuts, hotel stays and plane tickets.
-Spending has weakened in some of these areas.
+But there has been evidence of slowed spending in some of these areas.

-Airlines, for example, recently started to report declining ticket sales.
-They have blamed the spread of the delta variant.
+Airlines have begun to report declining ticket sales and they blame the spread of the delta variant.

 “A lot of gains continue to come from a diversion of spend from services to spending on products,” said Neil Saunders, managing director at GlobalData Retail.
 “Consumers continue to travel, commute and vacation less than they did pre-pandemic, and the expenditure that would normally be made on these activities has found a new home in retail.”

-But there are plenty of worries heading into the crucial holiday season as retailers grapple with worker shortages and festering supply chain issues.
+Economist have forecast a 7% increase in holiday sales, but the pandemic had made predictions more difficult.
+Steady sales that have been witnessed in clothing, tech or other goods, is not assured due to worker shortages and festering supply chain issues.

-Toy companies, manufacturers and clothing companies have been plagued by snags in the supply network such as a shortages of ship containers.
-Some are leaving a bulk of their goods in China as they wait for shipping costs to retreat.
+The global supply chain is so scrambled, many producers are leaving a bulk of their goods in China as they wait for shipping costs to retreat.

-And hiring has slowed in the past two months, even as companies and other employers post a near-record number of open jobs.
-In the run-up to the holiday season, businesses are struggling to find workers.
+And hiring has slowed in the past two months even as employers post a near-record number of open jobs.
 About three million people who lost jobs and stopped looking for work since the pandemic have yet to resume job searches, according to recent economic data.

 “The main concern now is that supply-chain disruptions and microchip shortages appear to be spreading, limiting selection and tamping down goods demand, “wrote Guatieri.
 “Meantime, services demand is getting held back by labour shortages, notably in restaurants.
 Demand isn’t the problem, supply is. “

+President Joe Biden told Americans this week that his administration is confident that inflation is under control and announced a deal to expand operations at the Port of Los Angeles to help address supply issues.

-Also worth nothing, while spending was solid in September, it was the weakest growth since March, Saunders said.
-The momentum will not continue indefinitely, he said, and will continue to trend down until it reaches more normalized levels, he said.
+The will to spend on those goods is there, as evidenced in September, however, it was also the weakest sales growth since March, Saunders said.
+Momentum will not continue indefinitely, he said, rather it will continue to trend down until it reaches more normalized levels, he said.

 “There might be some variation during the final months of the year if consumers decide to go on a big spending spree to celebrate the holidays, but this will be the exception rather than the rule, ” he added.